awsdocs/aws-glue-developer-guide/doc_source/console-connections.md

 **Password**
 Type the password for the user name that has access permission to the JDBC data store\.

+**Port**
+Type the port used in the JDBC URL to connect to an Amazon RDS Oracle instance\.
+This field is only shown when **Require SSL connection** is selected for an Amazon RDS Oracle instance\.

 **VPC**
 Choose the name of the virtual private cloud \(VPC\) that contains your data store\.
 The AWS Glue console lists all VPCs for the current region\.